 These problems are related to the material covered in Lectures 17-18.
-As usual, the first person to spot each non-trivial typo/error will receive 1-3 points of extra credit.

 Instructions: Either solve both problems 1 and 2, or just problem 3.
 Then complete Problem 4, which is a survey.
+Your solutions are to be written up in latex and submitted as a pdf-file with a filename of the form SurnamePset9.pdf.